|►||Academic Services Home|

 Applicants must meet basic Graduate School requirements, which include a 3.00 GPA for the last 90 quarter (60 semester) graded credits, and a baccalaureate degree from an accredited institution.
 The Graduate School also requires test results from the Graduate Record Examination (GRE).
-In addition, applicants must meet a language prerequisite of two years at the college level.
-For those focusing on Russia, the language must be Russian.
-For those focusing on Eastern Europe or Central Asia, the language may be either a language of the region or one that is relevant to the student's area of interest (e.g., German or Russian).
+In addition, applicants must meet a language prerequisite of two years at the college level (or equivalent).
+For those planning to focus on Russia at UW, the prerequisite language must be Russian.
+For those focusing on Eastern Europe or Central Asia, the prerequisite language may be either a language of the region or one that is relevant to the student's area of interest (e.g., German or Russian).
 Applicants also must meet all application requirements and deadlines set by the Jackson School and described in its application guidelines.
 Because this is a competitive program, meeting the minimum standards does not ensure admission.

 While students normally focus their studies on one major geographical region, the program provides flexibility to take courses on other regions as well.

-At the end of their course of study, students will submit an original thesis and take an interdisciplinary oral exam.
-The oral exam will be devoted to questions about the thesis, as well as a general examination of major and minor disciplines.
+At the end of their course of study, students must submit an original thesis and defend it in front of their Thesis Supervisory Committee.
+This oral exam will be devoted primarily to the thesis, but at the discretion of the chair, may include questions about topics from the major and minor disciplines.